 Students in the six-week orchestra and wind symphony program perform with one of four large ensembles:

-- World Youth Symphony Orchestra (WYSO)
+- World Youth Symphony Orchestra (WYSO) (view 2019 repertoire)

-- Interlochen Philharmonic
+- Interlochen Philharmonic (view 2019 repertoire)

-- World Youth Wind Symphony (WYWS)
+- World Youth Wind Symphony (WYWS) (view 2019 repertoire)

 With new repertoire each week, three hours of rehearsal each day, and six performances throughout the summer, you will experience what it's like to be a part of a professional ensemble.

 Your two hours a day of chamber music include small ensemble rehearsal and coaching, student performances, special topics, master classes and faculty performances.
 View music faculty by instrument.